Reusing these common trash items, keeps them from going to the landfill. This guide contains crafts made with plastic can rings.

 I tie them together and use them for trellis for my morning glories and other vining plants.

 You can use the plastic rings from a six-pack of soft drinks and use them with your clothes hangers to better use your closet space.
 You cut the plastic to make six rings (circles.)
 Then loop one ring around the hook part of the hanger and now you can hang another garment on a hanger from that ring or you can loop a scarf that goes with that outfit or loop a belt.
-It can also help children dress themselves because you can hang the top and bottom that coordinate together.
-Happy closet organizing.

 for Sue L